just-containers/s6-overlay/README.md

 ### Fixing ownership & permissions

 Sometimes it's interesting to fix ownership & permissions before proceeding because, for example, you have mounted/mapped a host folder inside your container.
-Our overlay provides a way to tackle this issue using `fix-attrs.d` files.
+Our overlay provides a way to tackle this issue using files in `/etc/fix-attrs.d`.
 This is the pattern format followed by fix-attrs files:

 ```
 path recurse account fmode dmode
 ```
 * `path`: File or dir path.
-* `recurse`: If a folder was found, recurse through all containing files & folders in it.
+* `recurse`: (Set to `true` or `false`) If a folder is found, recurse through all containing files & folders in it.
 * `account`: Target account.
-It's possible to default to custom `uid:gid` if the account wasn't found. (using it like this `nobody,32768:32768`).
+It's possible to default to fallback `uid:gid` if the account isn't found.
+For example, `nobody,32768:32768` would try to use the `nobody` account first, then fallback to `uid 32768` instead.
 * `fmode`: Target file mode.
-For example, 0644.
+For example, `0644`.
 * `dmode`: Target dir/folder mode.
-For example, 0755.
+For example, `0755`.

 Here you have some working examples: